bzqzhu/bzqzhu.github.io/_publications/paper-1.md

 paperurl: https://www.nature.com/articles/s43247-022-00377-x

 ---
 Joint with Gilbert Mao, Thomas Ferrand, Jiaqi Li, Ziyi Xi, and Min Chen.

 Paper resulting from a Research Experience for Undergraduates (REU) at Michigan University in the summer of 2019.
-Link: https://www.nature.com/articles/s43247-022-00377-x